 Why Do We Educate Our Kids?

-Oh…this is a complex question.
-Let’s consider why our society educates children?
+This is a complex question.
+Let’s consider why our society educates children.

-Are we viewing this question as though the word educate is synonymous with the word school?
+Are we viewing this question as though the word educate is synonymous with school?

 - Maybe it’s so that a child learns to do math, read, write, and learn other subjects at school.